Title, NarrativeText, UncategorizedText, Table, Image, List, and so on. For example, you could have

 -

-If you choose to use your own file, the file must be 10 MB or less in size.
+If you use a local file, the file must be 10 MB or less in size.

 -